quentincloudsnow/quentin/guidebook.md

     ![Relative](images/2022-09-07_08-46-32.gif)

-    > This is just a simple example on how to add a custome spoke action to a subflow, under that step you could add any logic you want based on your use case.
+    > This is just a simple example on how to add a custom spoke action to a subflow, under that step you could add any logic you want based on your use case.

 1. Notice in the data pill on the right hand side, the variable that we have available to use in our subflow, those are the output variable we have created earlier when we built the Spoke Action.
 Now we are going to map those to our Subflow Outputs.
 For this we use a **Flow logic step** that is available to us.